KKunaal/Reccomendation-System/README.md

 ### BookFlix: A Book Recommendation System

+## Summary:
+Built-in Python using Keras functional API, and it is a hybrid implementation of Collaborative filtering and Content-based filtering.
+Embedded the trained model with Javascript in a web application which is deployed using Google Firebase.

 The Book Recommender application is built using Tensorflow-Keras on book data from [Here](https://www.kaggle.com/zygmunt/goodbooks-10k).

 __Link to live site [here](https://book-recommender-b4090.web.app/)__